Cyber-Chic/nasa/COIN_LEDGER.md

 While you keep the physical token, a custom postcard matching your coin's design will be loaded onto a commercial rocket to cross the line into outer space.
 A digital twin is also queued for transmission to a satellite orbiting Earth!

 ### 🌌 3.
 Decode Your Cosmic Poem
 Look at the ID number on your coin (Example: **COIN-001**).
-Scroll down this page to find your number and read a custom poem written specifically about a real deep-space planet or star!
+Scroll down this page to find your number and read a custom poem written specifically about real deep-space phenomena!

 ---